I’m lucky enough to live in Surrey, where I can easily commute into the capital, yet I’m also only an hour’s drive from the beautiful south coast.

 Images above from dykast.us

-You can also use mirrors and photo frames to hide keys which are often targeted by burglars:
+You can also use mirrors and photo frames to hide keys that are often targeted by burglars:

 15 – Dummy Switches and Sockets